mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case1_falseCmdInjection.md

 ![](img/c2overview.png)

-> Red Team C2 Emulation System Project Link : [GitHub Repo](https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/c2Emulator)
+> Red Team C2 Emulation System Project link : [GitHub Repo](https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/c2Emulator)

-##### Modbus false command injector program
+##### Modbus False Command Injector Program

-The false command injection program will provide False Data Injection (FDI) and False Command Injection (FCI) function for red team attacker to inject Modbus control data/command to either the PLC or HMI system as shown in below common False command / data injection example:
+This program serves a dual purpose by offering both False Data Injection (FDI) and False Command Injection (FCI) capabilities, enabling red team attackers to inject Modbus control data/commands into either the Programmable Logic Controller (PLC) or Human Machine Interface (HMI) system.
+Illustrated below is a common example of false command/data injection:

 ![](img/falseDataInjection.png)

-- This Modbus data injector malware is modified from the backdoor trojan program <backdoorTrojan.py> by adding the plc-Modbus communication module so the C2 Emulation system can remote control it and use it to launch the false command injection attack
+- he Modbus data injector malware is an adaptation of the backdoor trojan program `<backdoorTrojan.py>`, where a plc-Modbus communication module is integrated.
+This modification enables the C2 Emulation system to remotely control and utilize the injector for launching false command injection attacks.

-- The attack demo will show a false command injector program to attack the OT-system control chain : `Train Control HMI` -> `Train Control PLC` -> `Real-world Trains in the railway system` will illegal PLC Modbus control request.
-- The injector will issue the illegal/false Modbus command (such as inject the train front detection sensor’s holding register’s state) to make the PLC generate the incorrect electrical signal to the train then cause the trains accident happens.
+- The attack demonstration will spotlight the false command injector program targeting the OT-system control chain: `Train Control HMI` -> `Train Control PLC` -> `Real-world Trains in the railway system` through illicit PLC Modbus control requests.
+The injector will execute an illegal/false Modbus command, such as injecting the state of the train front detection sensor's holding register, prompting the PLC to generate an incorrect electrical signal to the train, resulting in a simulated train accident.
+This showcase underscores the potential impact of false command injection on the safety and integrity of the railway system.

 > Modbus false command injector program program link: [GitHub Repo](https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/falseCmdInjector)